 Section 4.
 Any member of this post may be expelled for cause by two-thirds vote of the executive committee after charges are preferred under oath in writing, and a fair trial had upon the same.

 Section 5.
-A member who has been expelled or suspended from this post for any cause maybe reinstated to membership by a two-thirds vote of the membership present in post meeting; provided, however, that he shall make payment of any arrears in his dues at the time of his expulsion or suspension and also other regular dues which have been payable in the interval between his expulsion or suspension and his reinstatement.
+A member who has been expelled or suspended from this post for any cause maybe reinstated to membership by a two-thirds vote of the membership present in post meeting; provided, however, that he/she shall make payment of any arrears in his/her dues at the time of his expulsion or suspension and also other regular dues which have been payable in the interval between his expulsion or suspension and his/her reinstatement.

 Section 1.
 The administrative affairs of this post of the American Legion shall except as maybe otherwise provided by the post By-Laws be under the supervision of an Executive Committee which shall consist of 8 members in addition to the Commander and Adjutant.
 The term of office of the members of the Executive Committee shall be two members for three years, two members for two years, and one member for one year.
 The Finance officer, the First Vice Commander, and Second Vice Commander shall fill the remaining positions and shall be elected annually.
-The outgoing Commander may remain on the Executive Committee, may make and second motions and may also vote.
-A member may succeed himself if elected by the membership.
+The outgoing Commander may remain on the board as an advisor only.
+A member may succeed himself/herself if elected by the membership.
 The post Commander shall not vote unless there is a tie to resolve a motion nor make a motion according to Roberts Rules of Order.

 Section 2.
-The officers of this post shall be a commander, vice-commanders, an adjutant, a finance officer, a post historian, a post chaplain and a sergeant-at-arms, and such other officers as may be deemed necessary by this organization, who shall be nominated from the floor at the meeting preceding the annual election, or by a nominating committee along with the slate of prescribed officers.
+The officers of this post shall be a commander, vice-commanders, an adjutant, a finance officer, a post historian, a post chaplain and a sergeant-at-arms, and such other officers as may be deemed necessary by this organization, must be present to accept nomination from the floor at the meeting preceding the annual election or by nomination committee at the meeting preceding the annual election, or by a nominating committee along with the slate of prescribed officers.

 Section 4.
 Every member of this post in good standing shall be eligible to hold office in this post.